pysgf/GeoPhotoPy/README.md

 GeoPhotoPy
 ==========

-A simple Flask based local web app to geotag photos by correlating timestamps with a GPS track.
+A simple Flask based app to geotag photos by correlating timestamps with a GPS track.